Simulating the secondary electron avalanche of MCP by Geant4: Simulation of MCP

 \subsection{The simulation of MCP gain versus applied voltage}

 In this work, two pieces of MCPs are simulated.

-The gain characteristic of an MCP is not only influenced by the constituent materials but also by the geometric dimensions and applied voltage.
+The gain of MCP is not only influenced by the constituent materials but also by the geometric dimensions and applied voltage.
 The pore diameter and length-to-diameter ratio can be measured under an optical microscope, and the tilt angle or other inner geometric dimensions can be measured after breaking the MCP.
-The geometries of \#1 and \#2 MCP are established in Geant4 based on the actual measurement and provided in Table~\ref{tab:mcp_1_par}.
+The geometries of \#1 and \#2 MCP are established in Geant4 based on the actual measurements and provided in Table~\ref{tab:mcp_1_par}.

-In the simulation, the kinematic information of all the particles that are able to reach the exit of the channel is recorded without considering the detection efficiency, fluctuation, or other relevant issues of the readout system, so the MCP gain will simply be calculated by dividing the number of the electrons at the exit by that of the electrons shot towards the MCP.
+In the simulation, the kinematic information of all the particles that are able to reach the exit of the channel is recorded without considering the detection efficiency, fluctuation, or other relevant issues of the readout system, so the MCP gain will simply be calculated by dividing the number of the electrons at the exit by the number of the electrons shot towards the MCP.

-The two pieces of MCPs are simulated using the same SEY and secondary electron emission spectrum at different applied voltages from 700~V to 1200~V with a step of 100~V. For each voltage, the gain is simulated 1000 times with random primary incident electrons and the average is determined to be the gain at this voltage.
-The gains with respect to the voltages are shown in Figure~\ref{fig:G_V_1} and \ref{fig:G_V_2}.
+The two pieces of MCPs are simulated at different applied voltages from 700~V to 1200~V with a step of 100~V using the same SEY and energy spectra of the secondary electrons.
+For each voltage, the gain is simulated for 1000 times with random primary incident electrons and the average is determined to be the gain at this voltage.
+The gains with respect to the voltages are shown in Fig.~\ref{fig:G_V_1} and \ref{fig:G_V_2}.

-According to the simulations shown in Figure~\ref{fig:G_V_1} and Figure~\ref{fig:G_V_2}, the gain will increase exponentially with the increasing applied voltage, which is consistent with the experimental measurements and other studies~\cite{evans1965low}, while the measured gain will be obviously lower than the simulated result and tend to stabilize to a constant value when a sufficiently high applied voltage is applied since the multiplication will be suppressed by the saturation effect \cite{adams1966mechanism, harris1971saturation} that is not taken into consideration in the simulation at present.
+According to the simulation results shown in Fig.~\ref{fig:G_V_1} and Fig.~\ref{fig:G_V_2}, the gain will increase exponentially with the increasing applied voltage, which is consistent with the experimental measurements and other studies~\cite{evans1965low}, while the measured gain will be obviously lower than the simulated result and tend to stabilize to a constant value when the applied voltages are sufficiently high since the multiplication will be suppressed by the saturation effect~\cite{adams1966mechanism, harris1971saturation} that is not taken into consideration in the simulation at present.